gazebosim/sdf_tutorials/mimic_joint/proposal.md

 ## Introduction

-This proposal suggests adding a new joint type called the Mimic joint that adds a linear equality constraint between the output position of two joints.
+This proposal suggests adding a new joint contraint type called the Mimic that adds a linear equality constraint between the output position of two joints.